 At the time of the marriage between Claimant and NH, Oregon law did not expressly

 provide for same-sex marriages.
-However, the Chair of the M~ County Board of Commissioners
+However, the Chair of the Multnomah County Board of

-ordered the Records Management Division of M~ County to issue marriage licenses to
+Commissioners ordered the Records Management Division of Multnomah County to issue

-couples participated in individual marriage ceremonies.
-Claimant and NH participated
+3,000 same-sex couples participated in individual marriage ceremonies.
+Claimant and

-in such a ceremony.
-However, at the governor’s direction, the state registrar refused
+NH participated in such a ceremony.
+However, at the governor’s direction, the state

-to register documentation of those marriages on the ground that same-sex marriages
+registrar refused to register documentation of those marriages on the ground that

-Following suit by a number of plaintiffs, including M~ County and same-sex couples,
+Following suit by a number of plaintiffs, including Multnomah County and same-sex

 County did not have authority to issue them under State law.
 Li, 338 Or. at 397-98.
 The court did not consider whether State law violated the United